-2.13 Changes in Accounting Standards
+2.12 Changes in Accounting Standards

 In order to comply with the requirements of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, the Scheme must disclose where it has not applied a new IFRS that has been issued but is not yet effective.
-The Scheme has carried out a review of the IFRSs in issue but not yet effective, to assess their impact on its accounting policies and treatment and found that none of the updates have any impact on the accounts as the Scheme has no leases or insurance policies.
+The Scheme has carried out a review of the IFRSs in issue but not yet effective, to assess their impact on its accounting policies and treatment.
+The Scheme's financial statements are prepared in accordance with the FReM, which ensures consistency across relevant public sector bodies, and therefore IFRS 18 will be adopted in line with HM Treasury guidance.